DSP1994/Sunken-Ship/README.md

 - Invent with Python.
 - Kylie Ying on YouTube for a tutorial on Hangman (which I later adapted to my own rendition).
 - Tech With Mike who is also on YouTube for further help.
+- Along with Programming With Mosh for hint and tips.
 ***

 ## **Special Thanks**